napi-bindings/go-node-api/README.md

 This package is a wrapper over N-API written in Go.

-If you want know more about all the work behind this module please take a look at this repo:
+If you want to know more about all the work behind this module please take a look at followings repo:
 - **[Research for N-API](https://github.com/NickNaso/abi-stable-node-research)**

 ### Do not install and use it.
 I published the module to reserve the name, but for now it does not work.